Tigers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The Tigers have played as the favorite in six of their past 10 games and won four of those contests.
+- The Tigers have played as the favorite in seven of their past 10 games and have won five of those contests.

-- In their last 10 games with a total, the Tigers and their opponents have failed to hit the over six times.
+- The Tigers and their opponents have combined to hit the over five times in their last 10 games with a total.

 Tigers Betting Records & Stats

-- The Tigers have won 58.1% of the games this season when they were favored on the moneyline (18-13).
+- The Tigers have been favored on the moneyline 32 total times this season.
+They've gone 19-13 in those games.

-- Detroit has a record of 18-13 when playing as moneyline favorites with odds of -115 or shorter (58.1% winning percentage).
+- Detroit has a 15-10 record (winning 60% of its games) when playing as moneyline favorites of -125 or shorter.

-- The Tigers have a 53.5% chance to win this matchup based on the moneyline's implied probability.

-- Detroit has played in 147 games with set over/under, and have combined with opponents to go over the total 70 times (70-72-5).
+- Detroit has played in 148 games with a set over/under, and have combined with its opponents to go over the total 71 times (71-72-5).

-- The Tigers have put together a 4-7-0 record ATS this season (covering just 36.4% of the time).
+- The Tigers have a 4-7-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!